 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

 The LG 34GP83A-B has exceptional response time at its max refresh rate.
 Motion looks clear, and there's almost no blur trail behind fast-moving objects.
-The best overdrive setting is 'Fast' because it provides the fastest response time while keeping overshoot at an acceptable level.
+The best overdrive setting is 'Normal' because it provides the fastest response time while keeping overshoot at a minimal level.

 |Overdrive Setting||Response Time Chart||Response Time Tables||Motion Blur Photo|

-The LG 34GP83A-B's response time at 60Hz is outstanding.
-Although the image isn't as clear as at max refresh rate, there's still little to no blur trail.
+The LG 34GP83A-B's response time at 60Hz is great.
+There's still little to no blur trail.
 The best overdrive setting at 60Hz is 'Normal' because 'Off' is slower, and there's too much overshoot with the 'Fast' and 'Faster' options.
-This means that you might have to change the overdrive setting if your in-game frame rate drops.
+It's great because you don't need to change the overdrive setting if the frame rate of your game drops.

 The backlight is entirely flicker-free, which helps minimize image duplication and reduce eye strain.